featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 });
 ```

  If it is important to your server instances that the connection to the feature server exists as a critical service, then the snippet above will ensure it will try and connect (say five times) and then kill the server process alerting you to a failure.
-If connection to the feature service is only important for initial starting of your server, then you can simply listen for the first readyness and start your server and ignore all subsequent notifications:
+If connection to the feature service is only important for initial starting of your server, then you can simply listen for the first readiness and start your server and ignore all subsequent notifications:

 ```typescript